 Critics point out the possibility of cheating the system by Odometer fraud.
 Although the newer electronic odometers are difficult to roll back, they can still be defeated by disconnecting the odometer wires and reconnecting them later.
 However, as the Cents Per Mile Now website points out:

 As a practical matter, resetting odometers requires equipment plus expertise that makes stealing insurance risky and uneconomical.
 For example, to steal The program was discontinued in 2000.
 In following years many policies (including Progressive) have been trialed and successfully introduced worldwide into what are referred to as Telematic Insurance.
-Such 'telematic' policies typically are based on black-box insurance technology, such devices derive from stolen vehicle and fleet tracking but are used for insurance purposes.
+Such 'telematic' policies typically are based on black-box insurance technology, such devices derive from a stolen vehicle and fleet tracking but are used for insurance purposes.
 Since 2010 GPS-based and Telematic Insurance systems have become more mainstream in the auto insurance market not just aimed at specialised auto-fleet markets or high value vehicles (with an emphasis on stolen vehicle recovery).
 Modern GPS-based systems are branded as 'PAYD' Pay As You Drive insurance policies, 'PHYD' Pay How You Drive or since 2012 Smartphone auto insurance policies which utilise smartphones as a GPS sensor, e.g.

 .''Smartphone-Based Measurement Systems for Road Vehicle Traffic Monitoring and Usage-Based Insurance'', P. Händel, J. Ohlsson, M. Ohlsson, I. Skog, and E. Nygren, IEEE SYSTEMS JOURNAL, [https://dx.doi.org/doi:10.1109/JSYST.2013.2292721] A detailed survey of the smartphone as measurement probe for insurance telematics is provided in P. Handel, I. Skog, J. Wahlstrom, F. Bonawide, R. Welsh, J. Ohlsson, and M. Ohlsson: Insurance telematics: opportunities and challenges